DavidStevensonVtex/Pro-ASP-NET-Core-7-Two/ch30/Listing_30-19.txt

     {
         public object Message { get; set; } =
             DateTime.Now.ToLongTimeString() +
-            "This is the Message Razor Page";
+            " This is the Message Razor Page";
     }
 }